pingcap/docs/br/backup-and-restore-storages.md

 > **Note:**
 >
 > It is not recommended to pass in the access key and secret access key directly in the storage URL, because these keys are logged in plain text.
-The migration tool tries to infer these keys from the environment in the following order:
+The migration tools try to infer these keys from the environment in the following order:

 1. `$AWS_ACCESS_KEY_ID` and `$AWS_SECRET_ACCESS_KEY` environment variables
 2. `$AWS_ACCESS_KEY` and `$AWS_SECRET_KEY` environment variables